1. Where to stay in HANOI

 DIEN BIEN PHU – Where to stay in Dien Bien:

 Dien Bien Phu city lies to the west of northern Vietnam, approximately 10 km from the border with Laos.
 It is located in Muong Thanh valley in a heart shape, 20 km long and 6 km wide .
 There is also an airport with regular flights to Hanoi and back.
 Flights are operated by Vietnam Airlines 3 times a week.The range of accommodation on booking websites is more limited, but you can find some hotels and cheap guesthouses in the center of the city.

 HA GIANG – Where to stay in Ha Giang:

 One of the most beautiful and remote places of northern Vietnam is Ha Giang.
 Villages with ethnic inhabitants, fascinating scenery, mountains, valleys and nature.
 This is an area still untouched by mass tourism.
 Tourists come here in considerably smaller numbers than for example Sapa.
 The range of accommodation is a little bit smaller.

 In Ha Giang town you will find lower category hotels, Guesthouses (Nha Nghi), but also offers of homestay accommodation.
 If you continue to Dong Van and Meo Vac, there is still local Nha Nghi and cheap hostels.

-BAC HA and LAO CAI – Accommodation in Bac Ha
+BAC HA and LAO CAI – Where to stay in Bac Ha:

 Bac Ha is about 35 km from Lao Cai town.
 Bac Ha is a center for the Flower Hmong ethnic minority.
 The popular Sunday market of the Flower Hmong is not the only activity in this area.
 The whole neighborhood is suitable for light trekking and exploring the life of ethnic minorities in the villages.
 Bac Ha can also be a short stop if you continue to Ha Giang province.
 The town offers hotels of lower category, but perfectly adequate for a few nights.